Amrut00/Simon-Game-Challenge/README.md

 This project was built as part of a coding challenge to practice JavaScript, focusing on handling events, game logic, and improving memory skills through gameplay.

-## Contributing

-Feel free to contribute by suggesting improvements, reporting issues, or adding new features.
-Fork the repository and submit a pull request with your contributions!

-## License

-This project is licensed under the MIT License.